diem/diem/config/README.md

         -o /opt/libra/etc \
         -s 0123456789abcdef101112131415161718191a1b1c1d1e1f2021222324252627

-Adding a Full node network is similar to instantiating a Validator config.
+Adding a Fullnode network is similar to instantiating a Validator config.
-Though there are three possible routes: (i) creating a new node config; (ii) extending an existing Full node with another network; and (iii) extending a Validator with a Full node network.
+Though there are three possible routes: (i) creating a new node config; (ii) extending an existing Fullnode with another network; and (iii) extending a Validator with a Fullnode network.
 The input is similar for all three cases with only the command (create vs. extend) differing between them.
-When extending a Validator, `config-builder` assumes that there are n + 1 Full nodes and gives the n + 1 identity to the Validator.
-This is also the same peer id set in state sychronization for pure Full nodes.
-Note: currently, the tool does not support the creation of trees of Full node networks.
+When extending a Validator, `config-builder` assumes that there are `n + 1` Fullnodes and gives the `n + 1` identity to the Validator.
+The `n + 1` peer id is also used to define the upstream peer for state sychronization and mempool.
+Note: currently, the tool does not support the creation of trees of Fullnode networks.

     config-builder full-node (create | extend) \
         -a $PUBLIC_MULTIADDR_FOR_NODE_I \